adriansotomora/capstone_project/README.md

 *   **`preliminary_xgboost.ipynb`**: Develops a predictive model to determine the optimal number of promoter visits for inefficient clients.
 *   **`model_pyomo.ipynb`**: Focuses on an optimization model to determine the optimal number of visits, considering cost and efficiency targets.
 *   **`model_kmeans.ipynb`**: Provides a descriptive and diagnostic analysis of client segments and their characteristics.
-*   **`model_final_strategy.ipynb`**: Explores the characteristics of inefficient clients and uses clustering to identify distinct subgroups within the inefficient population.
+*   **`model_final_strategy.ipynb`**: Develops and validates the final strategy for optimizing promoter visit frequencies, incorporating engineered optimization variables, target visit-order gaps, and rule-based visit reductions.
+It also leverages K-Means clustering to identify homogeneous subgroups within inefficient client segments for tailored recommendations.

 ### Getting Started with the Model